 Every girl was handed a cardboard box to open as they entered.
 Eager to see the special, unique gift, the girls quickly opened the box and looked to the bottom.
 A mirror showed their own reflection.
 Eyes looked up quizzically as the staff members spoke truth over each growing girl.
 You are unique.
 You are special.
 There is no one else like you.
 You are treasured.
 You are made in the image of God.

-These words, along with lessons on speaking kindly to others, and to ourselves, were just part of the intentional time recently given to the girls who live at Jesus Name Children’s Home in Haiti.
+These words, along with lessons on speaking kindly to others, and to ourselves, were just part of the intentional time recently given to the girls who live at a partnering children’s home in Haiti.

 “The girls are getting older and, as many teens do, they can struggle with their belief systems and self-esteem,” shared Janice Hickman, Back2Back Haiti staff.
 “We wanted to remind each girl they were made in God’s image and our differences from each other are a good thing.”